Make the complex, simple.

 When creating a custom workflow, it’s easy to assign approval responsibilities to anyone within your organization, regardless of what reporting structure may be present.
 Busy supervisors do not need to be disturbed on the progress of each step in the flow, they are brought in only when necessary, it helps to remove bottle necks and keep the process “flowing”.

-Creating business flows unique to your business not only saves you time, but also reduces the stress of doing everyday actions and generally makes everything run a lot smoother.
+As a result, creating business flows unique to your business not only saves you time.
+But also reduces the stress of doing everyday actions.
+Above all, it generally makes everything run a lot smoother.
 Microsoft Flow course available now.